telegraphic/hickle/README.md

 	def filter(self,h_parent): # optional overload
         """
-		generator member functoin which can be overloaded to reorganize subitems of h_parent h5py.Group before beeing restored by hickle.
+		generator member functoin which can be overloaded to reorganize subitems of h_parent h5py.Group before being restored by hickle.
 Its default implementation simply yields from h_parent.items().
 		"""
 		yield from super().filter(h_parent)